ABISHEK-KS/Random-Stock-Data-Generator/README.md

 1) Create profiling reports in html covering variable overviews
 2) Write data to excel sheet
 3) Create a pdf report demonstrating seasonal dependencies (TSA) and scatter and line plots for four parameters (high,low,open close) using mpdf

-POINTS TO NOTE:

- I have tested the code over 50 times , and I have found few critical points for which I shall update my code as soon as possible

- 1) There are some discrepancies in the values of high and low.
-For instance , the value of high on one particular day might be the lowest of the set of all four parameters on the given date
- 2) There's a difference between close value on a given day and the opening value for the next day , this again is due to random module's degree of randomness (or as people call it entropy)

- 2)----> can be attributed to hypothetical corporate scenarios in the generation

  NOTE :